What Are COVID-19 Vaccine Side Effects, and How Long Do They Last?

 - bruising easily

-Should I expect side effects to be worse after my second Pfizer or Moderna COVID-19 vaccine shot?
+Should I expect side effects to be worse after my second COVID-19 vaccine shot?

 Maybe.
-Only people who receive mRNA vaccines need two injections, which are given several weeks apart.
-(The inactivated viral vector vaccine is only one dose.)
-Some people who receive mRNA vaccines do experience side effects more intensely after the second shot.
+Some people who receive the COVID-19 vaccines do experience side effects more intensely after the second shot.
 This is normal and expected, but it doesn’t happen to everyone.
 Even if you feel worse after the second shot, the side effects should still resolve within a few days.

 Do COVID-19 vaccine side effects mean that I have a mild case of COVID-19?